Science of Sophrology

 Achieving a Sense of Balance

-Sophrology as a Science
+What is Sophrology as a Science?

 This also allowed to build models and theories for further study and development: Sophrology soon found a wider application including birth preparation, insomnia, phobias and stress management.

-Since the 1970s, Sophrology has become more widely practised around Europe beyond Spain to France, Belgium and Switzerland.
+Since the 1970s, Sophrology has become widely practised around Europe beyond Spain to France, Belgium and Switzerland.
 In France and Switzerland, Sophrology is reimbursed by health insurance companies.

 Sophrology and Quantitative Studies